Erminia Calabrese: Research and career

 Calabrese moved to the Oxford Astrophysics department in 2012, for a Research Associate position in cosmology, where she was advised by astrophysicist Joanna Dunkley.
 Calabrese went on to be a Beecroft Fellow at the University of Oxford from 2014 to 2015 before moving on to become a Lyman Spitzer Jr. Fellow at Princeton University from 2015 to 2016.
-In 2017 she became a STFC (Science and Technologies Facilities Council) Ernest Rutherford Fellow at the University of Oxford before moving to Cardiff in order to establish a cosmology group at Cardiff University.
+In 2017, she became a Science and Technology Facilities Council Ernest Rutherford Fellow at the University of Oxford before moving to Cardiff in order to establish a cosmology group at Cardiff University.
 She started as a Lecturer at Cardiff University in 2017 and was promoted to Professor in 2019.
 As of 2024, Calabrese is the Director of Research for the School of Physics and Astronomy at Cardiff University.

 Calabrese’s research combines theoretical work with statistical data analysis to answer fundamental questions about the Universe.
 As a Scientist of the Planck mission and a science member of the Atacama Cosmology Telescope she led work on characterising multi-frequency CMB microwave data, on combining data from satellite and ground-based experiments, and on extracting the underlying primordial CMB signal carrying the imprint of the physics of the early Universe, leading to state-of-the-art constraints on neutrino physics, inflation, dark matter and dark energy physics.
 Calabrese and her cosmology team are now exploring new physics signatures in CMB polarisation with future observations from the Simons Observatory and the proposed, Japanese-led LiteBIRD mission.
 Calabrese is also a member of the LSST Dark Energy Science Collaboration, and a member of the Euclid Collaboration, looking at how to combine low-redshift data with the CMB.
 She has been featured on several podcasts and shows explaining her research, including BBC Sky at Night Magazine, Physics World Weekly, Radio3 Scienza and the BBC Science Café.